 Shop this Post

-There are a few things that you will have to buy if you decide to get chickens for your backyard.
+There are a few things that you will have to buy if you decide to raise laying hens.
 You can spend a little or a lot, depending on your budget.
 The good thing about raising chickens is that a lot of the purchases can be reused over and over.

 Baby Chick Starter Home Kit I just bought this little set-up, and I really love it.
 You could put it in the garage on the floor or in a kiddie pool to keep the chicks corralled for the first couple of weeks.
 It even has a place to hang the heat lamp.
 It's definitely less expensive than a stock tank.

 Stock Tank Brooder I use a stock tank for a brooder.
 I bought mine at the farm store a couple of years ago.